anttikivi/unsung-anthem/docs/cpp_style_sheet.md

 The example above is taken from the file `option.h`.

 The paragraph beginning on the first line of the comment acts as the value for [Doxygen’s](http://doxygen.nl) `\brief` command so it’s an abstract of the file.
 Please also note that the header is a [Doxygen](http://doxygen.nl) comment which is identified by `///` instead of the regular `//`.

+### Source Code Width

+You must make each line of code fit within 80 colums.